This is how South Korea flattened its coronavirus curve

 Cautious hopefulness

-Despite its apparently swift recovery from the novel coronavirus, South Korea may only be entering the beginning stages of what experts suspect to be a potentially long ride ahead.
+Despite its apparently swift recovery from the coronavirus, South Korea may only be entering the beginning stages of what experts suspect may be a long ride ahead.

-According to the Korea Centers for Disease Control and Prevention (KCDC), approximately 80 percent of COVID-19 cases can be categorized as mass infections.
-Earlier this month, a call center in southwestern Seoul was at the epicenter of a local outbreak that generated more than 156 infections.
-Roughly 90 cases were traced back to a Zumba class.
+According to the Korea Centers for Disease Control and Prevention, about 80 percent of COVID-19 cases can be categorized as mass infections.
+A call center in southwestern Seoul was at the center of a local outbreak this month that generated more than 156 infections.
+About 90 cases were traced to a Zumba class.

 "We are proceeding with cautious hopefulness," Hwang said.